Therapist Near Me in Washington, D.C. · Dupont Circle Since 2003

 Therapy Group of DC has provided mental health care in Washington DC, since 2003—one of the longest-established private therapy practices in the DC area.
 Our team includes doctoral-level psychologists (PhD, PsyD) and master’s-level licensed therapists (LPC) with extensive experience in evidence-based treatments.

 Our therapists have been featured in The Washington Post, The New York Times, HuffPost, Business Insider, and Oprah Daily as experts on mental health topics.
-We’re known for thoughtful matching—pairing new clients with therapists based on clinical expertise, therapeutic style fit, and scheduling needs.
+We’re known for thoughtful recommendations, pairing new clients with therapists based on clinical expertise, therapeutic style fit, and scheduling needs.

 We’re an out-of-network practice, which means your therapist makes treatment decisions—not your insurance company.
 And we handle the insurance paperwork for you, submitting claims electronically so you can focus on therapy.

-Our office is in downtown DC near the Dupont Circle Metro station (south entrance)—easily accessible by public transit from anywhere in the greater Washington area.
+We are easily accessible by public transit from anywhere in the greater Washington area.
+There is street parking near our offices, and several parking garages are nearby.
 We provide a beautiful, comfortable, and confidential space for in-person therapy sessions.

 We also offer online therapy services throughout Washington, D.C., Maryland, Virginia, and most other states.
 The same therapists, same quality of care—from wherever you’re most comfortable.